-SCARP has long been accredited by the Planning Accreditation Board of the American Institute of Certiﬁed Planners.
-We are an associate member of the Association of Collegiate Schools of Planning and we are recognized by the Canadian Institute of Planners.
+SCARP has long been accredited by the Planning Accreditation Board of the American Institute of Certiﬁed Planners and the Canadian Institute of Planners.
+We are an associate member of the Association of Collegiate Schools of Planning.

 SCARP is home to the Centre for Human Settlements.
 CHS conducts multidisciplinary research and capacity-building programs related to regional, urban, and community development.

 SCARP-MUSQUEAM INDIAN BAND PARTNERSHIP - In February 2012, Chief and Council of the Musqueam Indian Band endorsed a partnership between the Band and the School of Community & Regional Planning for the design and delivery of a new curriculum on Indigenous community planning.
 This agreement has been made possible by the UBC-Musqueam MOA and has been endorsed by the UBC-Musqueam Development Committee.
 Read More

 Please note in your calendars, the dates of the excellent SCARP Lecture...